skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch then asks where Norvus might be.

 Relnar shrugs, "I'm sure I have no idea.
 We threw him out.
-Havn't heard from him since."
+Haven't heard from him since."

 "Is he still around here?
 I mean..."